Japanese Relocation and Internment

 A two-part Prologue article that reviews the establishment of an internal U.S. censor for mail of "enemy aliens".
 This article provides insight into the recruitment of censors, their duties, and the strange bureaucracy of the censor's job.
 Includes information on the particular challenges of censoring Japanese-American citizens who wrote in Japanese.

-War Relocation Authority and The Incarceration of Japanese-Americans during
+The War Relocation Authority and The Incarceration of Japanese-Americans during World War II

 The Truman Presidential Library's collection of photographs, oral histories, chronologies, documents, and lesson plans regarding the imprisonment of Japanese-Americans during World War II.